 The operator may substitute recurrent training for refresher training if the re-instatement of the cabin crew member's flying duties commences within the period of validity of the last recurrent training and checking.
-If the period of validity of the last recurrent training is required.
+If the period of validity of the last recurrent training and checking has expired, conversion training is required.